-At the other end of the spectrum, Hanrahan still finds companies that use paper picking.
+At the other end of the spectrum are companies that use paper picking.
 Due to its low cost and straightforwardness, it’s often the picking method companies start with.
 But as a company grows, the inefficiencies of paper picking become unsustainable.

 Other technologies to consider include: